Police Ombudsman loyalist murders report: Who were the victims?

 In a call to the BBC, the UDA/UFF claimed responsibility for the murder of Mr Conlon.

-No one has been prosecuted in connection with the murder.
+No-one has been prosecuted in connection with the murder.

+Mr Conlon's son, Paul Conlon, said the report contained "devastating details regarding the killing of our father".

 The murder of Aidan Wallace on 22 December 1991